raytroop/raytroop.github.io/source/_posts/z-laplace.md

-## Transfer function & sampled impulse response
+## Transfer function from sampled impulse response

 > continuous-time filter designs to discrete-time designs through techniques such as ***impulse invariance***